Children and young people have healthy teeth

 Filed in News

-Company Oversea Labs, over 900 Danish dentists use, and many have used for decades, has been revealed to dabble with, among other gold content of the crowns.
-The DR news magazine 21 Sunday - with the help of a dentist who could reveal the suspected fraud.
+The company Oversea Labs, over 900 Danish dentists use, and many have used for decades, have been unveiled in to dabble with, among other things guldindholdet in the crowns.
+It is DR news 21 Sunday – with the help of a dentist who could detect the alleged fraud.

 Cheap dental crowns from China

-Crowns from Oversea Labs is primarily manufactured in China, where wages are significantly lower than for example in Denmark.
-And it is one of the main explanations for the firm's success.
+The crowns from Oversea Labs are primarily manufactured in China, where wages are significantly lower than for example in Denmark.
+And it is one of the main explanations on the company's great success.

-This will now overtandlæge Ulla Pallesen from School of Dentistry at the University to address a sharp criticism of the company's methods.
+This will now overtandlæge Ulla Pallesen from Dentistry at the University of Copenhagen to address a sharp criticism against the company's methods.

-"I understand maybe a little better why these crowns can be sold so cheaply.
-If you cheat with the gold, one can easily sell it cheaper.
-The fact that there is so much less gold in it, I regard as a very serious matter, "says overtandlæge Ulla Pallesen.
+“I might understand a little better why these crowns can be sold so cheaply.
+If you cheat with the gold, you can surely sell it cheaper.
+It, that there is so much less gold in it, I regard as a very serious matter,” says overtandlæge Ulla Pallesen.

-However, not only Oversea Labs who get made dental crowns and other tooth replacements in China.
-It's a business model used by several other Danish suppliers of crowns, bridges and other dental replacements.
+However, it is not only the Oversea Labs that get manufactured dental crowns and other tanderstatninger in China.
+It is a business model used by several other Danish suppliers of crowns, bridges and other tanderstatninger.

-One is that there may have been cheated with the content of gold in dental crowns, but in the study as 21 Sunday was conducted by the independent laboratory Force Technology, also found the remains of both nickel and lead in crowns, drugs which should never be found in tooth crowns.
-This has led to Medicines Agency will now investigate whether dental crowns pose a health risk to patients.
+One is that there may have been scammed with the content of gold in the tandkronerne, but in the survey as 21 Sunday got made, via the independent laboratory Force Technology, were also found the remains of both nickel and lead in the crowns, substances which ought to be found in the crowns.
+This has led to the Danish medicines agency will now examine whether tandkronerne pose a health risk to patients.

 Snyd med guld i kroner